barkleyjenny/barkleyjenny.github.io/splash-page-1.md

   - image_path: 'assets/images/2023_vietnam2.JPG'
     alt: ''
     title: "Hello, I’m Barkley"
-    excerpt: "I am an operations consultant and I help leaders build businesses that change how people consume.
-I have launched 100+ products for mission-driven brands at every scale–from pre-market startups to large multinationals.
-A lesson I hold above all else: difference matters.
-To be unique, businesses need to operate differently, to deliver real economic value, and they need to tell the story."
+    excerpt: "I have launched over 100 products for mission-driven brands from early startups to multinationals and across categories including food, baby, personal care and supplements.
+Difference matters, and the most meaningful points of differentiation start with supply chain and operations."

     # btn_label: "Read More"
     # btn_class: "btn--primary"